Let's Cook Up A Story

-An interactive installation that taps into childlike wonder as you learn sentence structure through play.
+An interactive installation that taps into childlike wonder as you learn grammar through hands-on play.

 Role